Harry Judd: Strictly Come Dancing

+score from American season 11 winner Jennifer Grey, who replaced Goodman.

 Personal life

 Judd met his wife, former Escala violinist Brittany "Izzy" Johnston, when she appeared as part of the string section on McFly's 2005 concert tour.
-They married in 2012 and have three children together.
-Their first child, a daughter, was born after they struggled to conceive with IVF, and in 2017, their son was born after being conceived naturally.
-The couple's third child, a son, was born in October 2021.
+They married on 21 December 2012 at St Nicholas Church, Harpenden and have three children together.
+Their first child, a daughter, was born on 25 January 2016 after they struggled to conceive with IVF, and on 26 August 2017, their son was born after being conceived naturally.
+The couple's third child, a son, was born on 11 October 2021.
+Judd lives in Chiswick, west London.

 Judd and his McFly bandmates support the Brain Injury Rehabilitation Trust (BIRT) through the Eyes Alight Appeal founded by his wife Izzy.
 His brother-in-law Rupert had sustained a serious traumatic brain injury as a result of a car accident in 1997 and Rupert's long recovery inspired Izzy to set up the appeal to raise funds to support BIRT's rehabilitation programmes.